glennmckechnie/weewx-wxobs/README.md

 ****!!
 Argh - bug fix - now at v0.7.6 !!****

-With the release of weewx 4.6.0 comes the ability to add language translations.
+With the release of WeeWX 4.6.0 comes the ability to add language translations.
 _skins/wxobs/lang/en.conf_ now exists as a template for those who wish to personalize it.

 The weewx [localization documents](https://weewx.com/docs/customizing.htm#localization) provides more details.